NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

     - Monochrome special effects --> Disabled
 - [Permission Viewer](https://foundryvtt.com/packages/permission_viewer/) - Adds an easy way to view and customize permissions for players by adding UI elements along the side of actors, items, journals, etc. The UI is a little weird to get used to at first, but it's a nice quality of life change.

+  NOTE: Share icon = None, Diamond = Limited, Square = Observer, Circle = Owner
 - [Pick-Up-Stix](https://foundryvtt.com/packages/pick-up-stix/) - Allows players and GMs to drag and drop items onto the actual scene grid to share/collect loot.
 Useful for when players drop weapons during combat, finding treasure chests, and more.

   NOTE: This module has some compatibility issues with [Forien's Unidentified Items](https://github.com/League-of-Foundry-Developers/foundryvtt-forien-unidentified-items).
-It shouldn't break anything, but placing a mystified item on the scene grid will remove the identified version.
+Placing a mystified item on the scene grid will remove the identified version of that item, so make sure to save the un-mystified version in your Items tab.
     - Default container opened image --> modules/pick-up-stix/assets/chest-opened.png
     - Default container closed image --> modules/pick-up-stix/assets/chest-closed.png
     - Disable currency loot --> Disabled